Stoppage time goal earns Quakers replay

 Quakers had another chance on 32 minutes, again Lennon found space on the right, and the ball dropped for Scott to fire over.

-Tye Barton went close on 35 minutes, when Lennon’s cross was headed down by Main for him to have a powerful touched over by Jones.
+Tye Barton went close on 35 minutes, when Lennon’s cross was headed down by Main for him to have a powerful effort touched over by Jones.

-Fylde nearly made Quakers pay, when Thomas had a shot blocked when he should have passed to a team mate in a better position
+Fylde nearly made Quakers pay, when Thomas had a shot blocked when he should have passed to a team mate in a better position ten yards out.

 Half time 0-0

-However, Quakers nearly levelled when McGowan found Main breaking clear, but a defender just managed to get a foot to the ball and deny him.
+However, Quakers nearly levelled when Will McGowan found Main breaking clear, but a defender just managed to get a foot to the ball and deny him.

 Quakers made their second sub on 68 minutes,, Aidan Rutledge coming on for Main, and they nearly scored straight after when Lennon got through, but this time Jones saved well.